alttch/bma-info/eva4/replication.rst

     # and/or
     eva item summary

-The sensor "sensor:tests/s1" must be visible on the primary.
+The sensor "sensor:tests/s1" is now visible on the primary.

 * All remote item states are replicated in the real-time.